-‘Brave kids’ is definitely up there on my mental list of ‘how to be a good parent’ but how to achieve this?
+‘Brave kids’ is definitely up there on my mental list of ‘how to be a good parent’ but how do we achieve this?
 Your guess is as good as mine!

 What does being brave really mean?